Applications are due at 11:59 p.m. Pacific Time on January 15, 2020 to begin study the following autumn.

 - Proof of English language proficiency

-If you do not meet the minimum requirements above, you are not eligible to apply and should not submit an application at this time.
+If you do not meet the minimum requirements above, you should not submit an application at this time.

 2. Order official transcripts

 You must submit an official transcript from every school you have attended – including the University of Washington – even if credits from one school appear on the transcript of another.
-Unofficial transcripts are not accepted.
+We do not accept unofficial transcripts.

 You will scan or take a high-resolution photo of each transcript, including the reverse side.